skamireddi/immunichain/Lab/Linux1CC.rst

 3. Now, click on + Issue New ID.
 A pop-up will come to the top and ask for an ID Name and Participant

-4. Now, try creating a new identity (outside of Composer, I wouldn’t recommend trying to create a new identity) with the name of Aetna.
+4. Now, try creating a new identity (outside of Composer, I wouldn’t recommend trying to create a new identity) with the name of HealthQuest.
 For the participant just type in the number 1 or the ID Number you gave your participants and see what pops down.

 .. image:: Images/150.png